-- (2) Irregular vertical plane.
-No more than 75% of a two-story front or side wall shall be constructed, altered or added in one vertical plane; the balance of said wall construction shall follow a vertical plane which is separated from the former plane by at least two feet. - (3) At least 10% of each and every exterior wall shall be comprised of fenestration (windows and/or doors). - B. For new buildings and substantial improvements. - (1) No horizontal plane on front façade shall extend wider than 50 feet of the building front elevation width without a change or break in the plane of at least two (2) feet.
+- A. No horizontal plane on front façade shall extend wider than 50 feet of the building front elevation width without a change or break in the plane of at least two (2) feet.
 Projecting chimneys or permitted encroachments shall not be considered a plane break or change.
-No single continuous vertical plane may be greater than 20 feet high. - (2) No horizontal plane on a side or rear façade shall extend for more than 30 feet without a change or break in the plane of at least two (2) feet.
+No single continuous vertical plane may be greater than 20 feet high. - B. No horizontal plane on a side or rear façade shall extend for more than 30 feet without a change or break in the plane of at least two (2) feet.
 Projecting chimneys or permitted encroachments shall not be considered a plane break or change.
-No single continuous vertical plane may be greater than 20 feet high. - (3) No more than 75% or 30 feet (whichever is greater) of a two story side primary façade shall be made of one vertical plane which is separate from the secondary vertical plane(s) by at least 2 feet (See Figure 4B below). - (4) Side or rear facades with exposed foundation walls greater than 3 feet shall be either the same as the main façade material or stone/ masonry to 12 inches from finished grade.
+No single continuous vertical plane may be greater than 20 feet high. - C. No more than 75% or 30 feet (whichever is greater) of a two story side primary façade shall be made of one vertical plane which is separate from the secondary vertical plane(s) by at least 2 feet (See Figure 4B below). - D. Side or rear facades with exposed foundation walls greater than 3 feet shall be either the same as the main façade material or stone/ masonry to 12 inches from finished grade.
 Exposed concrete foundation walls are not permitted greater than 1 foot in height, unless it is fully blocked with foundation screening, have a concrete stucco finish, and be no greater than 3 feet exposed, as approved by the ARB.
 Façade siding material shall extend to minimum of 12 inches above finished grade.